rudylee/robot/README.md

 ## Testing Instructions

-1. Make sure you have RSpec => 3.1.5 installed on your machine
+Make sure you have RSpec => 3.1.5 installed on your machine

     rspec -v

-2. Run this command to run the tests
+Run this command to run the tests

     rspec spec

 ## Overview

-This application has 3 main classes: Robot, Table and Command.
+The architecture of this application is really simple.
+It consists of 3 main classes: Robot, Table and Command.

 ### Command

 Command class is responsible to parse command file and send the instructions to Robot class.

-It will use Table class to check the validity of a position before moving or placing the robot.
+It will also use Table class to check the validity of a position before moving or placing the robot.

 ### Table

-Table class only has one method to check the validity of x-y position.
-This method is being used by command class before performing any movement or placement.
+Table class represents the virtual table in this application.
+It has a method to check the validity of x-y position.
+The validation method is being used by command class before performing any movement or placement for the robot.

 ### Robot

-The core class of this application.
+This class consists of methods to perform all the commands such as rotate, move and put.

+### Improvement

+There are few places I think need some improvements.
+The first one is the spec for command class.
+I believe it is better to use mock inside the spec for robot and table classes.

+The next one is get_direction method inside robot class.
+I think there should be better way to rotate the hash.

 ## License

 Licensed under the GNU Lesser General Public License

-## Contributing